Dash-Industry-Forum/DASH-IF-IOP/90-Security.inc.md

 <BaseURL>https://cdn2.example.com/</BaseURL>
 ```

-One can also use HTTPS for retrieving other types of data carried with a MPD that are HTTP-URL based, such as, for example, DRM licenses specified within the `ContentProtection` element:
+One can also use HTTPS for retrieving other types of data carried with a MPD that are HTTP-URL based, such as, for example, DRM licenses specified within the `ContentProtection` descriptor:

 ```xml
 <ContentProtection